ciaranj/node-oauth/Readme.md

     npm install bluebird

-An example of using oauth-libre with Promises:
+An example of using oauth-libre with OAuth2 and Promises to access the Github API:

 ```
 var OAuth2 = require('oauth-libre').PromiseOAuth2;